Best Way to Keep Attic Cool – 7 Energy Efficient Ways

 Should I Use Attic Fans With Gable Vent?

 You may use attic fans with a gable vent as the exhaust.
 But since gable vents are usually almost on the same level as the fans, they do not bring in a lot of cool air.
 Therefore, they will not be effective as intake vents when used with attic fans.

 Turbine Attic Fan

-The wind from the outdoor space drives a turbine fan (also known as a turbine attic vent).
-It is typically installed around the ridge of the roof, and it comes with a capped cylinder with angle slits.
+The wind from the outdoor space drives a turbine fan (a turbine attic vent).
+It is typically installed around the ridge of the roof and comes with a capped cylinder with angle slits.

 The wind goes in through slits and rotates the blades of the fan.
 The rotation of the blades creates a current of air in the attic that drives warm air outside.
-With the hot air expelled, cold fresh air comes in as a replacement.
+Cold fresh air comes in as a replacement with the hot air expelled.

 Turbine attic vents are generally inexpensive.
 However, in the absence of wind, they will not function.

 Unlike turbine vents, an electric fan is powered by the household current and is installed in the gable.
 As the blades rotate, these fans also push hot air out of the attic.
 While some never stop running, most are crafted with a thermostat.